kaylarobertson3/Data-and-Bagels/README.md

 2. What's in this file?
  * Heading stuff
  * <Head>
-   * explain the head section
+   * Mostly meta data goes here, adn links to other sources of code you may need to reference.
-   * let's add a title.
-This is what shows up at the titel of the tab in your browser. in the space between <title> and </title>, write something like "My First HTML Page".
+   * Let's add a title.
+This is what shows up at the title of the tab in your browser.
+In the space between <title> and </title>, write something like "My First HTML Page".

  * <body>
    * this is where all of the content that you see on a webpage goes.
 Right now it's blank.
 If you go back to the folder on your desktop and double click on index.html, it will open it in your browser.
 Nothing is here.
 That's ok.
 Let's add some stuff.

  * Back in Sublime:
    * <h1>
    * <p>

 * Save your document (file, save).
 Go back to your browser and refresh your "My First HTML Page".

 * Let's add more content and a little styling.